Authentic Assessments - New Content!

 Revising Your Current Assessments

-Use this Authentic Assessment Checklist to assist teachers in revising their current assessments.
+Use this Authentic Assessment Checklist to help you revise current assessments.

 Instructions For Use:

 Compare your current assessment to the checklist.
 Identify the areas of weakness and strengths.
-Teachers can choose to focus on improving upon one or two of the more urgent weaknesses in their assessment (baby steps) or they can do a complete overhaul.
-Either way let this checklist help you get started.
+You can choose to focus on improving upon one or two of the more urgent weaknesses in their assessment (baby steps), or you can do a complete overhaul.
+Either way, let this checklist help you get started.

 AAC has curated editable digital copies of popular frameworks to assist teachers in designing their authentic assessment and the formative assessment process.